-This guide will go over what Reviews.io local reviews are, where they can be written and collected, and fundamentally why local reviews are so important for your business, and how you can utilise them.
+This guide will go over what REVIEWS.io 3rd Party Reviews are, where they can be written and collected, and fundamentally why 3rd Party Reviews are so important for your business, and how you can utilise them.

 There are multiple other review sites online, you may have even used one yourself, such as Yelp, containing a vast database of companies and their customer's experiences and thoughts.
 If you were to search for a business on these review sites, you would also find a boundless list of businesses - including eCommerce - within your local area.